 If you are a first time user, the on screen tutorial will allow you to create your own fields by tracing the outline of your field.

-If you want to create a new farm, navigate to the Fields tab and click Add a Field.
+If you want to create a new farm, navigate to the Farm tab and click Add a Field.
 Select your KML from your computer and once it’s uploaded, it will appear as a new field!

 What file format do I upload?